Office Hours: by appointment

 I have been investigating questions of global financial governance involving the offshore dimension since 2002.
 The revised PhD thesis was published as Offshore Finance and Small States: Sovereignty, Size and Money (Palgrave, 2008), and offshore finance has been a central factor in more than a dozen publications.
 Particular topics of interest with the global governance of offshore finance include taxation, money laundering and terrorist finance.
 Beyond these are further publications interrogating global initiatives to counter the financing of terrorism and to regulate international taxation.
-More recently I have begun a project investigating the role and application of casinos as economic development, starting from the case of Macau and its use as an model for casino development by other jurisdictions in Asia and beyond.
+A second project investigates the role and application of casinos as economic development, starting from the case of Macau and its use as a model for casino development by other jurisdictions in Asia and beyond.
 And I am collaborating with Dr Faye Donnelly on research considering the intersections between finance and security in the global political economy.

 Offshore Finance and Small States: Sovereignty, Size and Money, in the Palgrave Macmillan International Political Economy series (2008).
 Link.